pitchdropobserver/Inbetween/README.md

-# Tween
+# tween

-Tweening engine with embedded clock.
-Based on Tween.js' interface
+Lightweight tweening engine with embedded clock in plain js.
+Based on GreenSock's interface.

 ## Examples